Fel1Dev/WaiterTools/README.md

-# Waiter Tools Backed services
+# Waiter Tools Services

-WaiterTools is a NodeJs API to get information from a restaurant created in Waiter app using the associated user and password.
+WaiterTools is a NodeJs API to get information from a restaurant created in _____ app using the associated user and password.

-## Installation
+## Installation & Run

 Use the package manager NPM to install WaierTools.
 ```bash